drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 #### Building Setback

-- Workers’ dormitories converted from existing spaces within the industrial development shall comply with existing industrial building setback requirements.
+- Workers' dormitories converted from existing spaces within the industrial development shall comply with existing industrial building setback requirements.
 - New dormitory extensions or blocks shall comply with prevailing road buffer requirements and provide a 3m (minimum) setback along common boundaries.

 #### Use Quantum

-The use quantum of the temporary workers’ dormitories and other ancillary supporting amenities for the dormitory use shall not exceed 49% of the overall GFA of the development, as stated in the [circular](https://www.ura.gov.sg/Corporate/Data/circulars/2023/Feb/dc23-03) dated 10 Feb 2023.
+The use quantum of the temporary workers' dormitories and other ancillary supporting amenities for the dormitory use shall not exceed 49% of the overall GFA of the development, as stated in the [circular](https://www.ura.gov.sg/Corporate/Data/circulars/2023/Feb/dc23-03) dated 10 Feb 2023.

 #### Floor-to-Floor Height

 A maximum 3.6m floor-to-floor height control shall apply to new dormitory extensions or blocks on site.
-There are no height controls for workers’ dormitories converted from existing spaces within the industrial development.
+There are no height controls for workers' dormitories converted from existing spaces within the industrial development.

 #### Maximum Number of Workers